 51. Avebury Henge - UK

 Woohoo!
-Another stone circle to visit and what a beautiful day for it.
+Another stone circle to visit and what a beautiful day for it!

 This one is supposedly the largest in the world.
 Actually, it is called a 'henge' as it has a particular type of earthwork of the Neolithic period, typically consisting of a roughly circular or oval-shaped bank with an internal ditch.

-We, and others felt that the energy that flows from the earth's ley lines to the circles flow through the stones in a circular direction.
+People feel that the energy that flows from the earth's ley lines to the circles flow through the stones in a circular direction.
 Once the road was put through, it severely hampered the flow.

 The pictures tell the story.